 - One warm and waterproof jacket like the UDAREIT in case a storm blows in

-- One lightweight sweater or jacket like the Doublju, Global Blank or Columbia Kruser
+- One lightweight sweater or jacket like the Doublju, Global Bank, or Columbia Kruser—check out our favourite plus size athletic jackets

-- One versatile piece like the Oversized Blanket Shawl that can be a sweater, scarf or even a blanket
+- One versatile piece like the oversized blanket shawl that can be a sweater, scarf, or even a blanket—we have a whole post on how much I love travelling with blanket shawls that you can dig into

 So long as you’re able to fend of most weather instances that might occur, then you’ll be good.
 You don’t need to overpack, but make sure that you’re prepared so you don’t freeze… especially at night!